Deltara3/spwn-quines/README.md

 # spwn-quine
-quine in spwn epic moment
+quine in spwn epic moment also 69th repo